-Thus, when I first tasted spearmint on top of a glass I was drinking at Rarb and heard a bit of trivial story on how this mint came to be.
+Thus, when I first tasted spearmint on top of a glass, I was drinking at Rarb and heard a bit of backstory on how this mint came to be.
 I know Natakorn Changrew (Thumb) and his crew isn’t playing around.
 Then I went to his impromptu shift at Bunker using these fresh ingredients which were my first time to properly have cocktails made by him. (will go into that later)

 He and his team had been experiencing on this land for quite some time.
 Starting from adjusting the soil and helps from natural boosts such as leaves and coconut skin and Chitosan fertilizer made waste of Vapor restaurant (one of his restaurant project in Nichda Thani)

 Within the current farm space, there are many things from herbs, vegetables to flowers and fruits.
 Here goes, Indian mint, butterfly pea, several types of tomatoes, mulberry, cucumber, sweet leaf, Vallaris, spearmint, baby corn, sugar cane, basil, golden gardenia, decades-old palm trees (the heart of palm was superb) and countless more.
 It would be a lovely stroll for both chefs and bartenders.

 Additionally, there are also other sections such as fertilizer shack, beekeeping, germination, to name a few and more that are still under observation and experimentation.